f5devcentral/f5-velos-training/docs/velos_security.rst

 .. code-block:: bash

-    r10900-1# show system aaa primary-key
+    syscon-2-active# show system aaa primary-key
-    system aaa primary-key state hash IWDanp1tcAO+PJPH2Hti6BSvpFKgRvvFpXNZRIAk3JoXhypflBofHc+IJp8LA2SDGCQ2IgE8Z628lGjCWVjBxg==
+    system aaa primary-key state hash sj2GslitH9XYbmW/cpY0TJhMWkU+CpvAU9vqoiL4aZcfE6qnSUDU3PWx+lCZO5KrqVzlWu/3mRugCNniNyQhSA==
-    system aaa primary-key state status "COMPLETE        Initiated: Mon Feb 27 13:38:02 2023" r10900-1#
+    system aaa primary-key state status NONE
+    syscon-2-active#

 Certificates for Device Management
 ==================================

 F5OS supports TLS device certificates and keys to secure connections to the management interface.
 You can either create a self-signed certificate, or load your own certificates and keys into the system.
-In F5OS-A 1.4.0 an admin can now optionally enter a passphrase with the encrypted private key.
+In F5OS-C 1.6.0 an admin can now optionally enter a passphrase with the encrypted private key.
 More details can be found in the link below.

 `VELOS Certificate Management Overview <https://techdocs.f5.com/en-us/velos-1-5-0/velos-systems-administration-configuration/title-system-settings.html#cert-mgmt-overview>`_